-Enrollment will be on a full-year (49 weeks for 2022-2023 school year) basis.
+Enrollment will be on a full-year (49 weeks for 2023-2024 school year) basis.
 Agreements, Emergency Consent Forms and Food Program Enrollment Forms must be signed upon enrollment in the Center.
 Families will be requested to update these forms every six months as required by the Department of Human Services.
 Families are encouraged to provide more frequent updates to such forms if changes in personal circumstances warrant such modifications.

 A welcome packet from your child's classroom will be distributed to you upon enrollment.
-This packet will include a letter from your child's teacher, a sample daily schedule, samples of daily reports and a list of items needed for daily routines.
+This packet will include required forms, a letter from your child's teacher, a sample daily schedule, a list of items needed for daily routines, and DCCC's Emergency Operations Plan Letter (you will receive an updated copy of this letter on an annual basis).